btcpayserver/btcpayserver-doc/Support.md

 ### Spas Vutov

 > I can assist with initial configuration for BTCPay to work with Bitcoin Gold (BTG, also referred as BGold), Bitcoin Gold LND and any docker, no-docker setup for BTCPay with Bitcoin Gold.
-I would accept tips if the work done was useful, but defensively not mandatory for anyone to pay me for any help.
+I would accept tips if the work done was useful, but definitely not mandatory for anyone to pay me for any help.

 Contact: VutovSpas@gmail.com, [Slack](http://slack.forkbitpay.ninja/), [BTG Discord](https://forum.bitcoingold.org/t/btg-discord-invite/138) - on both @Spas